mitechie/pyflakes-pathogen/ftplugin/python/README.rst

 If you downloaded this from vim.org_, then just drop the contents of the zip file into ``~/.vim/ftplugin/python``.

-Otherwise, you'll need PyFlakes on your PYTHONPATH somewhere.
-I recommend getting my PyFlakes_ fork, which uses the ``_ast`` module new to Python 2.5, and is faster and more current than PyFlakes' old usage of the deprecated ``compiler`` module.
+Otherwise, if you're running "from source," you'll need PyFlakes on your PYTHONPATH somewhere.
+I recommend getting my PyFlakes_ fork, which retains column number information and has therfore has more specific error locations.

 .. _vim.org: http://www.vim.org/scripts/script.php?script_id=2441
 .. _PyFlakes: http://github.com/kevinw/pyflakes